University of York: Establishment

-Morrell and the history of the foundations.
-In 1963 the university opened with 216 undergraduates, 14 postgraduates, and 28 academic and administrative staff.
+John Bowes Morrell was the driving force behind the university's establishment.
+York accepted its first students the year of Morrell's death, 1963, opening with 216 undergraduates, 14 postgraduates, and 28 academic and administrative staff.
 The university started with six departments: Economics, Education, English, History, Mathematics, Politics.
 At the time, the university consisted of three buildings, principally the historic King's Manor in the city centre and Heslington Hall, which has Tudor foundations and is in the village of Heslington on the edge of York.
 A year later, work began on purpose-built structures on the Heslington Campus, which now forms the main part of the university.

 Baron James of Rusholme, the university's first Vice-Chancellor, said of the University of York that "it must be collegiate in character, that it must deliberately seek to limit the number of subjects and that much of the teaching must be done via tutorials and seminars".
 Due to the influence of Graeme Moodie, founding head of the Politics Department, students are involved in the governance of the university at all levels, and his model has since been widely adopted.

-York's first two Colleges, Derwent and Langwith, were founded in 1965, as was the University of York Library.
+York's first two colleges, Derwent and Langwith, were founded in 1965, as was the University of York Library.
 These were the first residential colleges.
 They were followed by Alcuin and Vanbrugh in 1967 and Goodricke in 1968.
 In 1972 this was followed by Wentworth College.

 The university was noted for its inventive approach to teaching.
-It was known for its early adoption of joint honours degrees which were often very broad such as history and biology.
+It was known for its early adoption of joint honours degrees, which were often very broad, such as history and biology.
 It also took an innovative approach to social science introducing a five-year-long degree in the subject.

 Expansion

-After 1972 the construction of Colleges ceased until 1990 with the foundation of James College.
+After 1972, the construction of colleges ceased until 1990 with the foundation of James College.
 Initially James was intended to be a postgraduate only college.
 However, the university began to expand rapidly, almost doubling in size from 4,300 to 8,500 students.
 In 1993, therefore it was decided that the college should become open to undergraduates.
 The expansion of student numbers also resulted in the creation of more accommodation by the university, which was named 'Halifax Court'; the members of Halifax Court were members of other colleges, however, soon formed their own Junior Common Room.
 In 2002, Halifax Court was made a full college of the university and was renamed Halifax College.